Dear Sons —

 3. Move forward at a mutually agreed pace.
 No one should dictate how quickly a relationship progresses.
 Both parties need to be comfortable.

 5. Don’t let Hallmark be your guide for gift giving.
 I personally hate Valentine’s Day (as you know).
 Your father has not been allowed to give me a gift on Valentine’s Day for the 25 years we’ve been married.
-Sure, for a few years he tried to give me flowers the day after Valentine’s Day but, no…just don’t.
+Sure, for a few years, he tried to give me flowers the day after Valentine’s Day, but, no…just didn’t.

 6. It’s the little things that matter.
 I swear.

-7. Find someone who likes to do the stuff you like to do (but not necessarily everything you like to do – see #8 below).
-Your dad and I bonded over Chicago Blackhawks hockey, horse racing and eating out.
+7. Find someone who likes to do the stuff you like (but not necessarily everything you like to do – see #8 below).
+Your dad and I bonded over Chicago Blackhawks hockey, horse racing, and eating out.
 It was a great place to start.

 9. DO NOT alienate your friends (make sure your girlfriend doesn’t alienate hers either).
-I lost many a friend over the years to the “I’m dating someone and I need to spend every waking moment with him/her because that’s what couples do.”
+I lost many friends over the years to the “I’m dating someone, and I need to spend every waking moment with him/her because that’s what couples do.”

 Ugh.
-If your dad and I didn’t have our friends around I’m not sure if we could have been together this long.
-Sure, your dad and I do a lot together but I also like going to the theater (he only like musicals), running (he HATES running), dancing (he can’t dance), and over-analyzing just about everything (he has no patience).
-Similarly, I have zero interest in playing poker in Vegas, watching European soccer and skiing.
+If your dad and I didn’t have our friends around, I’m not sure if we could have been together this long.
+Sure, your dad and I do a lot together.
+Still, I also like going to the theater (he only like musicals), running (he HATES running), dancing (he can’t dance), and over-analyzing just about everything (he has no patience).
+Similarly, I have zero interest in playing poker in Vegas, watching European soccer, and skiing.
 That’s what our friends are for.

 10. Apologize when you do or say something stupid.
-No one is perfect and mistakes will be made.
+No one is perfect, and mistakes will be made.
 Just don’t make it a pattern of do-something-stupid-apologize-later.
 Then you are just being an asshole (see #1 above).
-Also, if you are dating someone who is stuck in that pattern – move on.
+Also, if you are dating someone stuck in that pattern — move on.